Identification

 Victims of human trafficking

-In addition to the existing general national referral mechanism for victims of trafficking in human beings, in 2021 the national ‘Protocol for the definition of procedures aimed at the Prevention, Detection and Protection of (presumed) children victims of Trafficking in Human Beings – National Referral Mechanism’ was launched.[21]
-The new referral mechanism, comprised of nine practical tools, aims to establish specific procedures, to reinforce cooperation and communication among professionals and to ensure respect for the best interests of the child.[22]
+In 2021 the national ‘Protocol for the definition of procedures aimed at the Prevention, Detection and Protection of (presumed) children victims of Trafficking in Human Beings – National Referral Mechanism’ was launched.[24]
+The referral mechanism, comprised of nine practical tools, aims to establish specific procedures, to reinforce cooperation and communication among professionals and to ensure respect for the best interests of the child.[25]
 One of the practical tools focus on identification at the border, explaining the referral and identification procedures together with relevant indicators.

 With regard to asylum seeking children, CPR systematically flags presumed victims of trafficking under its care to OTSH (on the basis of an anonymous form with indicators), to the relevant authorities for purposes of criminal investigation and protection, and to the competent Family Court.
 Where CPR caseworkers are able to obtain the unaccompanied child’s consent for adequate protection, the cases can be further referred to the multidisciplinary team of the Family Planning Association (APF) that conducts an initial assessment that can lead to the placement of the presumed victim in an Anti-Trafficking Reception and Protection Centre (CAP).